-Not only are you limited to just recording drums with these types of microphones, but you can also dream up other applications for your overhead microphones: recording piano, acoustic guitar, room microphones, etc. The only other thing to note about these overhead mics for drums is that they are a little thin sounding.
+You’re not only limited to just recording drums with these types of microphones.
+You can also dream up other applications for your overhead microphones: recording piano, acoustic guitar, room microphones, etc. The only other thing to note about these overhead mics for drums is that they are thin sounding.

 If you’re primarily recording cymbals and later on replacing the close microphones with samples, you’ll have no issue with these.
-Be prepared to use a lot of EQ cuts on these, as they are very harsh in the high end.
+Be prepared to use a lot of EQ cuts on these, as they are also harsh in the high end.

 Next up on our list is the Rode M5.
 These drum overheads will sound significantly better than the Behringer mics, giving you a fuller sound with a less-harsh high end.

 The Rode M5 is perfect for the studio recording or any live application.
 They’re durable and cheap, so you know you can tour with them.

 Side note: Another excellent microphone from these guys is the Rode K2.
 It’s perfect for recording a mono overhead or also works great as a room microphone.

 They are perfect for cymbals, overheads, room mics, on acoustic guitar, pianos, horns, and even are useful as a snare bottom microphone.
-These microphones feature a transormerless design, giving you a quieter noise floor.
+These microphones feature a transformer-less design, giving you a quieter noise floor.